 2. Industry Canada Engagement

 There are a number of points in the processes outlined in this document where parties must contact Industry Canada to proceed.
 Further, anyone with any question regarding the process may contact the local Industry Canada officeFootnote 3 for guidance.
 Based on a query by an interested party, Industry Canada may request parties to provide relevant records and/or may provide direction to one or more parties to undertake certain actions to help move the process forward.

 3. Use of Existing Infrastructure (Sharing)Footnote 4

 This section outlines the roles of proponents and owners/operators of existing antenna systems.
 In all cases, parties should retain records (such as analyses, correspondence and engineering reports) relating to this section.

 Before building a new antenna-supporting structure, Industry Canada requires that proponents first explore the following options:

 - consider sharing an existing antenna system, modifying or replacing a structure if necessary;

 - locate, analyze and attempt to use any feasible existing infrastructure such as rooftops, water towers etc.

-Proponents are not normally expected to build new antenna-supporting structures where it is feasible to locate their antenna on an existing structure, unless a new structure is preferred by land-use authorities.
+A proponent is not normally expected to build a new antenna-supporting structure where it is feasible to locate an antenna on an existing structure, unless a new structure is preferred by the land-use authority.